TheIoTLearningInitiative/CodeLabs/EkBalam/documentation/GoogleCloudPlatform.md

 - Use Google APIs. enable APIS, create credentials and track your usage.
 - Create a Cloud SWL Interface.
 CloudSQL is a MySQL database that runs in Google's cloud, with no installation and maintenance required
 - Documentation

+# Google Application Default Credentials

+> The Application Default Credentials provide a simple way to get authorization credentials for use in calling Google APIs.
+[Homepage](https://developers.google.com/identity/protocols/application-default-credentials)